 One of the most important indicators you’ll find on the care label is the temperature you can wash and dry your garment at.
 If you’re particularly worried about some garments, you can always wash and dry them on a lower heat, say 85 °F. While lower temperatures won’t prevent all shrinkage, it will significantly reduce it.

 One other thing you might see on a garment label is the phrase “preshrunk”.
 As the label suggests, these items will have been shrunk before being sold, so they should stay the same size after a washing and drying cycle.

 Step 2: Sort it out

-Getting into the habit of sorting your laundry according to colour as well as washing temperature will help avoid shrinkage.
-Remember too that your washing machine and tumble dryer might offer programmes for specific fabrics as well, like a jeans cycle.
+Getting into the habit of sorting your laundry according to color as well as washing temperature will help avoid shrinkage.
+Remember too that your washing machine and tumble dryer might offer programs for specific fabrics as well, like a jeans cycle.
 Sort your laundry accordingly if you’re going to use one of these fabric-specific cycles.
 For more laundry tips, check out our guide on how to load your washing machine and tumble dryer properly.

 Step 3: Choose the right cycle

 This goes hand in hand with choosing the right temperature, as certain cycle will automatically set the washing temperature.

 If you’re washing woolen items for example, be sure to choose a woolens cycle if your washing machines offers one.
 Not only will this cycle reduce the washing temperature, it will reduce the spin speed, resulting in a gentler wash and less shrinkage.